egel-lang/egel-lang.github.io/FAQ.md

   the collector makes a full sweep.
 In Egel, file handles are closed immediately after an object goes out of scope.
 That's the way it should be.
-+ References counting is local which means it might start to pay off on larger objects and once I implement concurrent evaluation.
++ Reference counting is local which means it might start to pay off on larger objects and once I implement concurrent evaluation.
 + Again, you better hope I got every invariant right, though.